TheOnlyPlanet/fintree/index.md

 # Who is working on this and how can you contribute?

 This platform is developed by a bunch of like minded people who are passionate about fighting climate change.
 Know more about them [here](about.md).
-Do you find this work exciting and meaningful.
-Can you do the following easily:
-* Understand basic computer science jargon.
-* Understand basic science of climate change.
-* Can read a research paper and make sense of it.
-Or if you are just interested to know more on how you can contribute, get in touch, you can email us at [theonlyplanet2030@gmail.com](mailto:theonlyplanet2020@gmail.com).
+If you wish to contribute and don't know where to start, get in touch, you can email us at [theonlyplanet2030@gmail.com](mailto:theonlyplanet2020@gmail.com).